mark-vong/disaster-recovery/LabGuide300.md

 ![](./screenshots/300screenshots/2_3.png)

 Enter the **Data Guard Association** details.
-Then click **Enable Data Guard**. (_Note: this may take up to anhour or more to completely finish.
+Then click **Enable Data Guard**. (_Note: this may take up to an hour or more to completely finish.
 You will also see a new database system appear with the name you provided_.)

 ![](./screenshots/300screenshots/2_4.png)